Financial Times: FT Weekend

+FT Magazine

+FT Magazine, also known as FT Weekend Magazine, is a supplement to the weekend edition.
+It is currently edited by Matt Vella.
+It is only included with the UK and Ireland edition of the Financial Times; however, articles from it are also printed in sections of the USA edition of the Financial Times, e.g. "Lunch with the FT".
+It is published on Saturdays and covers world events, politics and the arts.
+FT Magazine was founded in 2003.
+John Lloyd was the first editor of the magazine.

 HTSI

 HTSI (originally How to Spend It) is a weekly magazine published with FT Weekend.
 Founded and launched by Julia Carrick with Lucia van der Post as founding editor, its articles concern luxury goods such as yachts, mansions, apartments, horlogerie, haute couture and automobiles, as well as fashion and columns by individuals in the arts, gardening, food, and hotel and travel industries.
-How to Spend It started in 1967 as a one-page consumer goods feature in the newspaper, which was edited by Sheila Black, the FTs first female journalist, a former actor.
+How to Spend It started in 1967 as a one-page consumer goods feature in the newspaper, which was edited by Sheila Black, the FTs first female journalist, a former actress.
 To celebrate its 15th anniversary, FT launched the online version of this publication on 3 October 2009.

 Some media commentators were taken aback by the online launch of a website supporting conspicuous consumption during the financial austerity of the late-2000s recession.
 The magazine has been derided in rival publishers' blogs, as "repellent" in the Telegraph and "a latter-day Ab Fab manual" in The Guardian.
-A 'well-thumbed' copy of the supplement was found when rebel forces broke into Colonel Gaddafi's Tripoli compound during the 2011 Libyan Civil War.
+A "well-thumbed" copy of the supplement was found when rebel forces broke into Colonel Gaddafi's Tripoli compound during the 2011 Libyan Civil War.

 In September 2021, an Arabic version of HTSI was launched by Othman Al Omeir, founder of Elaph online newspaper.
 HTSI Arabic is published in London.

 The name of the magazine was changed in 2022 from How to Spend It to HTSI.